History and Organization

 Students receiving financial aid from the University, who wish to change their status from full-time to part-time residency, must file with the Graduate School office an explanation of why full-time study is no longer possible.

-A graduate student who has completed residence requirements and who needs to utilize the full range of academic services and University facilities while completing degree requirements is a post-resident student.
+A graduate student who has completed residence requirements and who needs to utilize the full range of academic services and University facilities while completing degree requirements is a post-resident student and should register for CONT 500a/b, or the appropriate courses required to complete their programs.

 A graduate student who has completed all degree requirements except the dissertation is eligible for continuation status.
 A student in this category may enroll on either a half-time basis or a full-time basis, and is eligible for University health insurance, borrowing privileges in the Library, a computer account, use of gym facilities, and purchase of a parking sticker.
 They are not normally eligible for fellowships or for leaves of absence, except for health reasons.